KChen-lab/MEDALT/README.md

 	(3) gene.LSA.txt file: significant focal fitness-associated CNAs.

+> If there is parallel evolution event, the results will be saved in a separate file.

 Two figures:

 	(1) singlecell.tree.pdf: the MEDALT of cells visualized by igraph.
 You can input CNV.tree.txt into Cytoscape to generate preferred visualization.